berry-cs/sinbad/docs/quick-start-python.md

 ds.print_description()
 ````

 The CSV files provided in this case are a little silly, because apparently the data is encoded in *JSON* format in the 'projects' column of a number of rows of the CSV file.
 This is a weird scenario with mixed data formats that can't be entirely handled (yet!) using only Sinbad, so you're better off going with the JSON-format files to begin with.
-(Otherwise would need to `import json` and use something like `json.loads(ds.fetch_first("projects"))` to decode the JSON strings in each row.)
+(Otherwise you would need to `import json` and use something like `json.loads(ds.fetch_first("projects"))` to decode the JSON strings in each row.)

-In any case, the point here was to demonstrate the use of the **"file-entry"** data source option to specify the file to extract and use from a ZIP archive.
+In any case, the point here was to demonstrate the use of the **"file-entry"** data source option to specify the file to extract from a ZIP archive.

 ## Sampling Data

-When developing and testing a program, it can be a little annoying to have to wait 30 seconds for a data set of 60,000 elements to load into memory every time you make a change and run your script.
+When developing and testing a program, it can be a little annoying to have to wait 30 seconds or longer for a large data set to load into memory every time you make a change and run your script.
 Sinbad provides facilities to randomly *sample* data from a data source so that you can work with a smaller set of the data during the initial development of your program.

 To do so, use `load_sample` instead of `load`: